m3nin0-labs/dtw.py/README.md

 We welcome contributions!
 If you have suggestions for improvements or bug fixes, please feel free to fork the repository and submit a pull request.

+## Acknowledge

+This Python library was implemented based on the [DTW_cpp](https://github.com/cjekel/DTW_cpp) library.
+Thank you for making the code available.

 ## License

 `dtw.py` is distributed under the MIT license.
 See `LICENSE` for more details.